-This one may also be known as Dr Pearsons or Reads Hut.
 There is much debate over the correct naming of this hut.
 "Reads" is generally considered the historically correct name, but local farmers and personalities more commonly refer to it as "Dr Pearsons".
 Bushwalkers tend to call it Bushfold.
-The hut is in good shape.

 Bushfold sections 110, 111, 112 and 113 were first selected in the 1880s by members of the McKeahnie Family, who held Booroomba Station nearby.
-The original hut was built in 1884 and sat at GR834648 where only stones remain today.
-McKeahnies later built a tin hut at 830647 but stones from the chimney have not been re-located since the 1970s.
+The original hut was built in 1884 and sat to the south-east of the current structure where only stones remain today.
+McKeahnies later built a tin hut south-west but stones from the chimney have not been re-located since the 1970s.

-After 1902, Martin and Tom McMahon took up some sections and Martin built a slab hut at 835654.
+After 1902, Martin and Tom McMahon took up some sections and Martin built a slab hut at the current location.
 There blocks became part of Booromba until John Hyles bought the station in 1952.
 Hyles then sold Bushfold to George Read in 1953.
 George's son Russell paid off the northern section, known then as McMahons.

-In 1954, George and Russell built the hut at 835630.
-In about 1965, this section and hut were sold to Dr Hugh Pearson and his wife, Peg.
+In 1954, George and Russell built this hut.
+In about 1965, the section and hut were sold to Dr Hugh Pearson and his wife, Peg.
 Pearson later died in a car accident near by and the property passed to Brian McCormack until the lease expired in March 1994.